-Enable TFTP server in the PC.
-Run TFTP server program.
+Enable TFTP server in the PC. run TFTP server program.
 Before start downloading upgrade file to the switch, verify the connectivity between the server and the switch by ping from the switch.
 If ping succeeds, run "load" command in the BootROM mode from the switch; if it fails, perform troubleshooting to find out the cause.
-The following is the configuration for the system update image file.